-1A.6 New land uses, including the creation of lots, and new or expanding livestock facilities will comply with the Minimum Distance Separation (MDS) formulae as implemented through the Zoning By-Law.
+New land uses, including the creation of lots, and new or expanding livestock facilities will comply with the Minimum Distance Separation (MDS) formulae as implemented through the Zoning By-Law.
 The MDS formulae are formulae developed by the Province to separate livestock facilities and other land uses so as to reduce incompatibility concerns about odour from livestock facilities.
 The MDS I formula provides minimum distance separation for new development from existing livestock facilities.
-The MDS II formula provides minimum distance separation for new development.
+The MDS II formula provides minimum distance separation for new or expanding livestock facilities from existing or approved development.